The Pyongyang marathon will give you both a unique medal and incredible travel story!

-North Korea’s Marathon in 2021 coincides with the birthday of President Kim Il Sung, which is undoubtedly North Korea’s largest celebration of the year.
+North Korea’s Marathon often coincides with the birthday of President Kim Il Sung, which is undoubtedly North Korea’s largest celebration of the year.
 You can experience everything from fireworks, mass dancing, possibly parades and several other events to mark the 109th anniversary of the President’s birthday.

 During your marathon tour you’ll be visiting all the must-see sites in Pyongyang, such as riding the Pyongyang Metro, exploring Kim Il Sung Square, visiting the Korean War Museum, exploring the International Friendship Exhibition, hiking Mt.
 Myohyang with stunning views, picnic lunch up in the mountains, and of course, no trip to the DPRK is complete without a visit to the DMZ, where the country is separated from South Korea.

 Running isn’t your thing?
 No problem!
 Join the locals in Kim Il Sung Stadium as the marathon takes off, observe the marathon from the streets of Pyongyang, or watch a football game inside the stadium during the race.

 The Pyongyang Marathon committee also welcomes differently-abled runners.
 If you would like more information, please let us know more about your details so we can confirm everything ahead of the event.

 Marathon running fees are listed below and not included in the tour cost.

 Half Marathon (20km/12 miles) – 90 Euros